msarana/multi-automation-project/Readme.md

-This is a basic test framework setup for Selenium+TestNG project (MAC).
+This is a project to automate different scenarios for Amazon.com, Ebay, and MNS.